karlkfi/kpt-config-sync/docs/dev/syllogi.md

 The Syllogi code is located at https://gke-internal.git.corp.google.com/syllogi/cluster-management/+/master#

-The Nomos integration is currently located in two places:
+The Nomos integration is currently located in the following places:

 *   The version of the operator specified in https://gke-internal.git.corp.google.com/syllogi/cluster-management/+/master/gkectl/pkg/bundle/constants.go